skittleguy/Gwater2-But-More-Values/README.md

 # Installation
 - For Windows (Installer):
+	1. Subscribe to the workshop item, and close the game
-	1. Go to the releases tab, and download the .bat installer
+	2. Go to the releases tab, and download the .bat installer
-	2. Run it.
+	3. Run it.
 Type 1 to install

 - For Windows (Manual, if installer fails)
+	1. Subscribe to the workshop item, and close the game
-	1. TODO
+	2. TODO

 - For Linux:
 	1. Native Linux currently does not work.
 See [Compilation](#compilation) for more information
 	2. For now, use proton and follow the Windows installation steps

-- For Developers (DEVELOPERS ONLY):
+- For Developers:
 	1. cd to `GarrysMod/garrysmod/addons/`
 	2. run `git clone https://github.com/meetric1/gwater2` in a terminal.
 	3. Unsubscribe to the workshop version if you have it installed